dart-lang/language/working/macros/feature-specification.md

 user can *control* that order.
 We use syntactic order to control application order of macros:

-*   **Macros are applied to inner declarations before outer ones.** Macros on class members are applied before macros on the class, macros on top-level declarations are applied before a macro on the entire library, etc.
+*   **Macros are applied to inner declarations before outer ones.** Macros applied to members are applied before members on the surrounding type.

-    **TODO**: Specify this fully.
+    Macros on top-level declarations are applied before macros on the main `library` directive.

 *   **Macros applied to the same declaration are applied right to left.** For
     example: